Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Local dynamics is Pauli mixing

 \section{Local dynamics is Pauli mixing}

-In this section, using the results from supplementary information \ref{app:RandomCliffordDynamics}, we will prove that in the regime $N \gg \log L$ the random dynamics of the model we consider maps any Pauli operator to any other Pauli operator with approximately uniform probability.
+In this section, using the results from the Section \ref{app:RandomCliffordDynamics}, we will prove that in the regime $N \gg \log L$ the random dynamics of the model that we are considering maps any Pauli operator to any other Pauli operator with approximately uniform probability.

 The time evolution of an initial vector $\u^0 \in \V_{\rm chain}$ at time $t$ is denoted by $\u^t = S(t) \u^0$.
 If the initial vector is supported only at the origin $\u^0 \in \V_0$ then, as time $t$ increases, the evolved vector $\u^t$ is supported on the lightcone